Running node repair.

-- Use nodetool snapshot and sequentially repair from
+- Use nodetool repair-snapshot.

 This happens because the Merkle trees don’t have infinite resolution and Cassandra makes a tradeoff between the size and space.
 Currently, Cassandra uses a fixed depth of 15 for the tree (32K leaf nodes).
 For a node containing a million partitions with one damaged partition, about 30 partitions are streamed, which is the number that fall into each of the leaves of the tree.
 Of course, the problem gets worse when more partitions exist per node, and results in a lot of disk space usage and needless compaction.

 To mitigate overstreaming, you can use subrange repair.
 Subrange repair allows for repairing only a portion of the data belonging to the node.
 Because the Merkle tree precision is fixed, this effectively increases the overall precision.

 To use subrange repair:

 - Use the Java describe_splits call to ask for a split containing 32K partitions.